What Are the Risks of Personal Guarantees by Directors?

 What is the risk if the company misses a mortgage repayment?

-- the missed payment - the lender just requires the repayment of the missed mortgage payment.
+- for the missed payment - the lender just requires the director guarantor to pay the missed mortgage payment; or

-This type of clause allows for the mortgage lender to call upon the mortgage debt on demand at any time; even if the Borrower hasn't breached the mortgage lender's terms and conditions.
+An on demand clause allows for the mortgage lender to call upon the mortgage debt on demand at any time, even if the Borrower hasn't breached the mortgage lender's terms and conditions.

 Download your Directors Guarantee Mortgage Terms